Redocly/redocly-cli-cookbook/custom-plugin-decorators/apply-root-security/README.md

 In summary, this decorator does the following:

-1. Load the source security file once in `Root.enter` and share it across all visitor hooks.
-2. Visit the `Root` node and apply any security requirements from the source file that are not already present in the target document.
+1. Visit the `Root` node and apply any security requirements from the source file that are not already present in the target document.
-3. Visit the `Components` node and merge security scheme definitions from the source file into the target, preserving existing schemes.
+2. Visit the `Components` node and merge security scheme definitions from the source file into the target, preserving existing schemes.

 The `resolvePath` function resolves the path to the security file and returns its parsed content: